CyrusF/go-bayesian/README.md

 Go-Bayesian is a Go package for doing classification using Naive-Bayes algorithm.
 There are two Naive-Bayes models that implemented in this package, which are Multinomial TF and Multinomial Boolean.

+It was based on [RadhiFadlillah's project](github.com/RadhiFadlillah/go-bayesian), and this one was added a new funtion of load model from a byte slice.
+It is useful to build project into a single binary file.

 ## Usage Examples

 For basic classifying, you can do it like this: